Making Changes that Stick

 Know Your Numbers… Please

-Early this year, I attended funerals and or paid condolence calls regarding six people who passed away in a two-month period.
+Early this year, I attended funerals and/or paid condolence calls regarding six people who passed away in a two-month period.
 Fortunately, most of them were people in their 90s who had lived good, long lives.
 But, one was someone my age.
-It wasn’t someone I was close to, but…
+It wasn’t someone I was close to, but he…

 Continue ReadingKnow Your Numbers… Please